 Throughout your MBA Program experience, more than 50 trained career coaches are available to work one-on-one with you along every step of your career trajectory from initial self-assessment through the job search and beyond.
 Our coaches are experienced business professionals who can help you as you craft your resume and cover letters, create and execute a search strategy, prepare for interviews and offer negotiations, and improve your networking techniques.

 Career development programs and workshops

-Career teams offer peer support
+Career Teams offer peer support

 You may continue your exploration by joining Career Teams, a program enabling first-year students to advance their long-term career discovery in a supportive, stimulating, and fun environment with a small group of other HBS students.
-Participants increase their career self-awareness, and help their peers to do the same, through use of a cutting-edge framework and exercises facilitated by trained second-year leaders.
+Participants increase their career self-awareness, and help their peers to do the same, through use of a cutting-edge framework and exercises facilitated by trained leaders.

-Once admitted, you will have access to myHBS which connects you to classmates, course work, and Career Hub.
+Once matriculated, you will have access to myHBS which connects you to classmates, course work, and Career Hub.
 You can access a wealth of information: lists of HBS recruiting partners; job search tips and resources; and Fast Fundamentals, part of our video library addressing key areas of the career search.
 Students can also view and apply for job opportunities, schedule interviews, and sign-up for programs and coaching appointments.
-Finally, through the CPD Facebook page, our team provides students with timely updates about corporate outreach trips, career resources and on-campus events.
+Finally, through the CPD Facebook page, our team provides students with timely updates about outreach trips, career resources and on-campus events.

 Baker Library | Bloomberg Center career resources

 Baker Library | Bloomberg Center's career-focused librarians help students research industries, specific companies, and job search pathways.
 The library website complements these activities with a powerful research tool that provides remote access to an array of databases and research resources.
 To help you find information on companies, industries, and business trends, the library's staff offer individualized instruction on using the many available tools.